Ishwar Singh (politician, born 1926): Background

 Chaudhary Ishwar Singh was born on 5 November 1926 in the house of a poor farmer of village Staundi of Karnal District, Haryana.
 He received early education in his native village and then moved to Panipat from where he came out in his matriculation examination with flying colors.
 Then he moved to Rohtak and obtained his degree in Bachelors of Arts. to obtain his license of teaching degree he moved to Meerut.
 During his stay at these centers of learning certain incidents occurred which in a way determined the future course of Chaudhary Ishwar Singh's life.
 His teachers were very much impressed by his learning habits and took keen interest in grooming him into a great scholar.
 This quest of his knowledge took him to different places which left indelible imprint on his adolescent and young formative mind.
 During his student days he went through the teachings and message of Swami Vivekananda which provided Chaudhary Ishwar Singh with a purpose for social action, although he could not have stimulus of a personal contact with the Swami.
 He decided to mitigate the social evils illiteracy, poverty and hunger which affected the rural people.
 After he obtained hi L.T Degree, instead of competing for any lucrative government jobs he chose to join the teaching profession which suited his temperament and qualifications as he considered it a noble profession to serve the community.
 In his very first attempt he was selected by the interview board and the education department issued him appointment letter for the post of social studies teacher and posted him at Government High School, Samalkha (Karnal).
 Though his academic quest came to an end with his joining first as a teacher and then in active politics yet his quest for learning remained a lifelong passion for him.

 Political career

-Chaudhary Ishwar Singh impressed the people of Kaul with his sincerity and desire to work for the betterment of the community.
-He was also a great orator and words flowed easily from his tongue.
-He often used to talk about the great ancient history of Kaul.
-There is a very ancient fort in the village and Chaudhary Ishwar Singh Dhakla often said that this was the place where the wheel of Karna's chariot got stuck during his final fight against Arjun in Mahabharat.

 Chaudhary Ishwar Singh was elected to the Haryana Assembly as an independent candidate for the first time in 1968 and then again in 1972, 1982 and 1991 on Congress party ticket.
 He was a man of vision and was very instrumental in setting up many educational institutions.
 He served as the Speaker of the Haryana Vidhan Sabha from 1991 to 1996 under the last Bhajan Lal government of Haryana.